-2.1 The Isle of Portland is located directly south of Weymouth, in a unique position at the eastern end of the famous Chesil Beach, at the centre of the Jurassic World Heritage Coast.
+2.1 The Isle of Portland is located directly south of Weymouth, in a unique position at the eastern end of the famous Chesil Beach, at the centre of the Dorset and East Devon Coast World Heritage Site (also known as the 'Jurassic Coast').
 It is perhaps best known as the home of Portland stone, used to build several high-profile buildings across the UK and worldwide including St Paul's Cathedral in London and cladding on United Nations building in New York.
 The Island has more recently come to wider prominence as host of the very successful sailing events of the 2012 Olympics.
 Portland Harbour is one of the largest deep-water, man-made harbours in the world with the Port currently operating considerably below its potential capacity.